Marti2203/cosmos-website/README.md

 Django has a system for migrations to prevent loads of changes, both in the db and backend.
 This command fixes up the database according to the model in the backend.

+8. Run `python manage.py createsuperuser`

+This creates an administrator account which is required for creating any sort of content for the CMS.

 # Changes

 - switch from MySQL to MariaDB (community-developed fork, read Google)